 Who gets what priority aka "how do I win and have the best chances of getting this thing I really want?"

 The short answer is that some parts of this make more space for you where you want to be even before you get to the event.

 When we can anticipate crowds ahead of time, we can put classes where they fit the best based on our available equipment, attendee interest, room sizes and instructor needs and also give a heads up to the instructors about what to plan for in terms of crowd size.
 Sometimes popularity or class type means that something is unavoidably popular, but those things that are avoidably crowded we plan for!

 If you want to get the best chances of getting what you want, the very first thing you want to do is participate in the survey.
-Not kidding.
-Just like you can’t win the lottery if you don’t play, you won’t be doing this without opting in!
+Seriously.
+It’s five minutes, maybe ten.

 The very first question about classes on the survey asks you what you want to do the very most.
 This is the class that you will automatically be on the Door List for.
 No Enrollment Pools, no random draws, you’re just on the list.
 Make sure you do that question, as our highest priority slots draw from this and only this.